GreatSplicing: A Semantically Rich Splicing Dataset: Abstract

 \section{Abstract}

-In existing splicing forgery datasets, the insufficient semantic varieties of spliced regions cause a problem that trained detection models overfit semantic features rather than splicing traces.
-Meanwhile, because of the absence of a reasonable dataset, different detection methods proposed cannot reach a consensus on experimental settings.
-To address these urgent issues, GreatSplicing, a manually created splicing dataset with a considerable amount and high quality, is proposed in this paper.
-GreatSplicing comprises 5,000 spliced images and covers spliced regions with 335 distinct semantic categories, allowing neural networks to grasp splicing traces better.
-Extensive experiments demonstrate that models trained on GreatSplicing exhibit minimal misidentification rates and superior cross-dataset detection capabilities compared to existing datasets.
-Furthermore, GreatSplicing is available for all research purposes and can be downloaded from \emph{www.greatsplicing.net}.
+In existing splicing forgery datasets, the insufficient semantic variety of spliced regions causes trained detection models to overfit semantic features rather than learn genuine splicing traces.
+Meanwhile, the lack of a reasonable benchmark dataset has led to inconsistent experimental settings across existing detection methods.
+To address these issues, we propose GreatSplicing, a manually created, large-scale, high-quality splicing dataset.
+GreatSplicing comprises 5,000 spliced images and covers spliced regions across 335 distinct semantic categories, enabling detection models to learn splicing traces more effectively.
+Empirical results show that detection models trained on GreatSplicing achieve low misidentification rates and stronger cross-dataset generalization compared to existing datasets.
+GreatSplicing is now publicly available for research purposes at the following link.